moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 #### Create a login
 <img src="../../assets/images/workflow-new-user-create-login.png" alt="To set up a user for human access, first create a login." width="700">

 A login is an **email** that is used for authentication.
-A login can be used with multiple accounts.
+A login can be associated with multiple accounts.
 When you set up a new user, you must create either a login or service account for them.
 Create a login if you want to associate a user with human access to Firebolt.
 [Create a service account](./service-accounts.md#create-a-service-account) for programmatic access.
 You will link the user to **either** a login or a service account.

 ##### Create a login using the UI